 The lecture was kicked off by Prof. Luke Drury with a background of how public lectures were instilled in Irish Institutions.
 When setting up specialised research groups such as the Dublin Institute for Advanced Studies, Éamon de Valera asked his old teacher (and Royal Astronomer of Ireland) Edmund Taylor Whittaker for guidance.
 He advised that the hardest thing to do was a public lecture.
 In the 1930s de Valera wrote into law that each institute much give an annual public lecture.
 There were many remarks about that era of Irish history… one of which involved the Provost of Trinity getting regular calls from Áras an Uachtaráin as the President had queries of a mathematical nature!

 With the context of public lectures set, Prof. Luke O’ Neill described the importance of Erwin Schrödinger’s original lecture.
 A physicist asking a question fundamental to biology: ‘What is Life?’.
 He considered the physical nature of the gene and proposed it to be an ‘aperiodic crystal’.
 It was also the first time ‘genetic code’ was coined.
 Many scientists were inspired to study genetics after reading the book published following this lecture series.
-An audience member was among these… James Watson (pictured above).
+An audience member was among these… James Watson (pictured below).

 Venter began with the substantial progress in the last nearly 70 years since Schrödinger’s lecture.
 As a non-practicing geneticist, I was thrilled to hear Venter speak about the race to sequence the first human genome.
 He started a race with the National Institutes of Health (NIH), 8 years after they had begun The Human Genome Project.
 Using the new shotgun technique both his company and the NIH published the fully sequenced genome at the same time in 2000.
 An unbelieveable achievement for Venter and the shotgun method is now almost exclusively used for genome sequencing.
 Speaking of progress… this snippet says it all: